Building Europe’s world-class buildings and infrastructure since 1969.

 The Bulgarian Construction Chamber

-The Bulgarian Construction Chamber is established with the active participation of Simeon Peshov, President of Glavbolgarstroy.
+The Bulgarian Construction Chamber, official representative of construction companies in the country, is established with the active participation of Simeon Peshov, President of Glavbolgarstroy.

 St. Thomas holiday resort